1–2 spots available for Q2 · Claim yours

 Pick Laravel or Django.
 Both ship a CRUD-heavy MVP in four to eight weeks with a single senior developer.
 Both have admin panels and auth in the box.
 Both have hiring pools deep enough that you can bring on a second engineer cheaply when you need to.

 Laravel wins if the product is forms, payments, and business logic.
-Django wins if the product involves data analysis, ML, or a need for a polished internal admin.
+Django wins if the product involves data analysis, ML, or a polished internal admin.

 2–5 person engineering team